Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

-In conditionally observed information, the two key elements are the decisions or random events that the observation is conditional on, and the condition that the observation depends on.
-We refer to these as the \emph{distinguishability set} $T_{i,j} \subset C \cup D$ and the \emph{distinguishability condition} $F_{i,j}: S_{T_{i,j}} \mapsto \{0,1\}$, respectively.
-Here, $i \in C \cup D$ denotes the conditionally observed node, usually a chance node, and $j \in D$ is the decision node where that information is available if the distinguishability condition is fulfilled.
-In some cases, the conditionally observed node could also be a decision node.
-Such cases might arise in the context of distributed decision-making, where observing the decision of another agent does not happen automatically, or problems in which previous decisions are not remembered by default and the decision maker must instead decide if they want to, e.g., find the decision history in an archive.
+Our formulations for conditionally observed information focus on two key elements.
+First, we have the decisions or random events that the observation is conditional on, which we denote as the \emph{distinguishability set} $T_{i,j} \subset N^C \cup N^D$.
+Second, the observation depends on a \emph{distinguishability condition} $F_{i,j}: S_{T_{i,j}} \to \{0,1\}$.
+Here, $i \in N^C \cup N^D$ denotes the conditionally observed node and $j \in N^D$ is the decision node where that information is available if the distinguishability condition is fulfilled.

+In most cases, the conditionally observed node is a chance node, but it can also be a decision node.
+Such cases might arise in the context of distributed decision-making, where the decisions are made by multiple agents and observing the decision of another agent does not happen automatically, or problems in which previous decisions are not remembered by default and the decision maker must instead pay a price to retrieve information on past decisions.
+Distributed decision making in the context of influence diagrams is discussed in, e.g., \citet{detwarasiti2005influence}, and \citet{piccione1997interpretation} make a closely related point that decision makers can often affect what they remember by choosing to keep track of information (including decisions) they would otherwise forget.

 Using the notion of distinguishability sets and conditions, we can define \emph{conditional arcs} to describe conditionally observed information in influence diagrams.
-Specifically, we say that a conditional arc $a_c$ from node $i \in C \cup D$ to node $j \in D$ is active (i.e., node $i$ is observed when making the decision corresponding to node $j$) if the condition $F_{i,j}$ is fulfilled by the states of the nodes $k \in C \cup D$ in the distinguishability set $T_{i,j}$.
+Specifically, we say that a conditional arc $a_c$ from node $i \in N^C \cup N^D$ to node $j \in N^D$ is active (i.e., node $i$ is observed when making the decision corresponding to node $j$) if $F_{i,j}(s_{T_{i,j}}) = 1$.
 If $T_{i,j}$ is empty, there is no conditional observation of $i$ in $j$ and, thus, no conditional arc between these nodes exists.
 The concept is illustrated in Fig. \ref{fig:dist_arc_basic}.
+When making the decision in $A_i$, the report is available only if the decision maker chooses to acquire the report.
+Hence, the distinguishability set is $T_{R_i,A_i}=\{D_i\}$, and the distinguishability condition is $F_{R_i,A_i}(s_{D_i})=\mathbb{I}(s_{D_i} = \text{``acquire report"})$, where the indicator function $\mathbb{I}(\,\cdot\,)$ is defined as